-To get started with intrigue-core using Docker, you’ll need to install Docker on your machine.
+To build an Intrigue Core image using Docker, you’ll need to install Docker on your machine.

 Next, pull down the intrigue-core repository to your local machine with a git clone and jump into the directory: